zeljkozeljko/StochOptInvProb/README.md

 conda create --name cil -c conda-forge -c https://software.repos.intel.com/python/conda -c ccpi cil=24.2.0 ipp=2021.12
 ```

-or follow the installation instructions on the linked github repository, where you may find further details, documentation and demos
+or follow the installation instructions on the linked github repository, where you may find further details, documentation and demos.
+This installation includes the supporting packages (e.g `numpy`)

 The walnut dataset can be accessed by downloading `20201111_walnut_sinogram_data_res_280.mat` in the `202001111_walnut_sinograms` directory [here](https://zenodo.org/records/4279549)